• White

 It was commonly used in ceremonies for protection rituals because it was believed that great energies were contained within it.
 Specifically, it was thought to be excellent for guarding children by protecting them from evil.

-In fact, it was often used as a healing agent for childhood diseases, in the form of herbal teas and herbal preparations.
+In fact, it was often used as a healing agent for childhood diseases through herbal teas and preparations.
 Its association with children may recall many Nordic myths within the Celtic tradition.

 Ash was considered the cradle of life in some legends, the gentle giant and a protector of youth.